Building Your Dream Home in 90 Days: A Step-by-Step Guide

 The Old Port is also home to the Harold Alfond Children’s Garden, a whimsical space featuring fairy gardens, a garden of the five senses, and much more.
 Even a Native Butterfly House and Moth House is available!

-Several popular local chains and independent boutiques line the cobblestone streets.
+Several popular Local chains and independent boutiques line the cobblestone streets.
 There are also a variety of restaurants in this area.
-Old Port Market is a monthly bazaar that showcases local artisans and craftsmen.
+Old Port market is a monthly bazaar that showcases local artisans and craftsmen.

 The Beaches